colinbdclark/mfa-thesis/sections/works-cited.md

 Clark, Colin, Dana Ayotte, and Antranig Basman.
 "About Us, With Us: The Fluid Project's Inclusive Design Tools." _Proceedings of the 2016 Human Computer International Conference_.
 Springer International Publishing, in press.
 Print.

-Clarke, Bruce, and Mark B. N. Hansen, eds. _Emergence and Embodiment: New Essays on Second-Order Systems Theory_.
+Clarke, Bruce, and Mark B. N. Hansen.
+"Introduction." _Emergence and Embodiment: New Essays on Second-Order Systems Theory_.
 Durham: Duke University Press, 2009.
 Print.

 Croft, John.
 "Composition is Not Research." _Tempo_ 69.272 (2015): 6-11.
 Print.